Great Fire of 1846: Losses

 In total, the fire killed one artilleryman and two civilians.
 The artilleryman died as a result of the demolition of the house on Water Street.
 One civilian died while trying to return to his house to gather his possessions.
 The other civilian was a prisoner in the court house jail and died when the court house burnt.
 In addition, two men died several days after the fire while clearing rubble.

 The fire destroyed almost all of the buildings on Water and Duckworth Streets as well as Kings Road, about 2000 buildings in total.
-Included in the destroyed buildings was the Anglican Church, the largest private home in the city (belonging to Robert Prowse) and all but one mercantile warehouse in the Riverhead area.
+Included in the destroyed buildings was the Anglican Church (likely the cornerstone laid by Bishop Aubrey Spencer in 1843), the largest private home in the city (belonging to Robert Prowse) and all but one mercantile warehouse in the Riverhead area.
 A total of 12,000 people (57% of the city's population) were left homeless.
 The damage was estimated at £888,356 of which £195,000 was covered by insurance.